CrazyCatProgrammer/Pangram/README.md

 # Pangram
-Check if a string is a pangram or not.
-Return True or False.
+<i>Determine if a sentence is a pangram…</i>

+# Write a production ready solution to the following  requirements ->

+·         Take a string input (representing a sentence)

+·         Return a boolean (true/false) response – True if the  “sentence” is a pangram, false is not

+Submit all code, artifacts, instructions, etc for the solution to GitHub.